kauralasoo/MTAT.03.239_Bioinformatics/Gene_expression_analysis.md

  - dplyr
 This software should work on all operating systems, but for simplicity, you can also use Bioconductor [docker images](https://www.bioconductor.org/help/docker/).

-The key advantage of using SummarizedExper
+The key advantage of using SummarizedExperiment class

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTk5MTA5ODldfQ==
+eyJoaXN0b3J5IjpbLTQyOTcwMDgzNF19
 -->